 We recommend you bring three changes of comfortable clothing.
 Hospital gowns are also available, if needed.
 Please bring undergarments and socks.
 Bring something to sleep in.
 Please dress modestly.
 No clothing with drawstrings will be allowed.
+Bring appropriate soft-cover books so you can continue your reading.
 You will not need sunglasses, jewelry, hats or coats.
 We will provide all personal care items like soap, shampoo, deodorant, etc.

 When you receive a secure email from Parkside, you will receive a special email that will have a link to a website.
 Click this link to open a document that will detail how to open that secure email.